How to brush your teeth?

-- Avoid brush on the operated side for a day after the surgery.
+- Avoid brush on the operated side for a day after the treatment.

 - Don't apply any heat or hot fermentation from outside.

-- Do not smoke or have alcoholic drinks up to 24hrs after surgery.
+- Do not smoke or have alcoholic drinks up to 24hrs after treatment.

 - Do not eat on your new filling for one hour and until your numbness is gone.